jbosstools/jbosstools-javaee/README.md

 JavaEE Tools provides Eclipse plugins for features related to development on JavaEE.
 This includes Batch, JSF & struts.

-Seam 2 & CDI (Seam 3) are deprecated as of JBoss Tools 4.5.0.
+Seam 2 & Seam 3 (org.jboss.tools.cdi.seam.feature) are deprecated as of JBoss Tools 4.5.0.

 ## Install